alexander-ponce/alexander-ponce/README.md

 ### Greetings 👋

 I'm Alex, based in Berkeley but am no stranger to being remote.
+My background is in finance and investor relations/client experience, mostly within the fintech space.

 📫 Contact Me